-For 2017, the club has appointed Sam Willett as its Youth Manager.
-Sam organises and supervises the weekly Thursday evening training sessions.
-Sam is an extremely experienced cricketer, who is working to achieve his Level 2 coaching award.
-He has played cricket at a high level since his early teens, including playing for Northamptonshire, England Schoolboys, Rushden Town as well as Great Horwood.
+The club’s youth manager Sam Willett organises and supervises the weekly Monday evening training sessions.
+Sam is an extremely experienced cricketer, having played cricket at a high level since his early teens, including playing for Northamptonshire, England Schoolboys, Rushden Town as well as Great Horwood.
 A high quality batsman and wicketkeeper, Sam’s knowledge of the game and natural empathy towards youth cricketers, marks him out as an exemplar leader of our youth section.